disaster-robotics-proalertas/usv_mavros_gui/README.md

 ## Limitations

-1. Gui still does not work on default install and Qt 5.5.1 libs of Ubuntu Mate or Raspian due to failure in antialiazing Qt features.
+1. Gui still does not work on default install and Qt prior to 5.7 libs of Ubuntu Mate or Raspian due to failure in antialiazing Qt features.
 2. Raw servo control still does not work.
 3. CMakelists.txt still does not install the package